Siege of Cuddalore: Repulse of the French sortie

 De Bussy's additional reinforcements now had enough men to launch a sortie on the British siege works.
 Stuart, aware of the newly arrived French reinforcements, prepared for a major attack.
 On 25 June, the French made repeated sallies on the British lines.
 Despite some initial progress, the French were not able to press their advantage; Stuart was able to counterattack and repel the remaining French assaults.
 De Bussy called off the attack after realising no progress had been made at a considerable cost.
 The assault was a disaster, and De Bussy had lost a great opportunity in defeating the besiegers, especially with the reinforcements he had received.
 French morale plummeted as they had lost the advantage in numbers and the balance had swung back in favour of the besieging British.
 The British had no more than 23 men killed and wounded, while De Bussy's attacking force had 450 killed and wounded with another 150 taken prisoner.
 A number of French officers were captured including the leader of the assault, the Chevalier de Dumas, who was captured unwounded.

 Among the French prisoners was a young sergeant in the French marines who was also wounded and had landed from Suffren's squadron on 20 June; Jean Bernadotte became a Marshal of France and, more famously, was later crowned the King of Sweden.
+Modern historians, however, regard this story as apocryphal, noting that Bernadotte never served in India and that the tale likely arose from a misunderstanding during his later service in Germany.